azuline/rose/docs/TEMPLATES.md

 trackartists.conductor: list[Artist]
 trackartists.djmixer: list[Artist]
 releasetitle: str
-releasetype: str                     # Type of the track's release (e.g. single, ep, etc).
+releasetype: str                     # The type of the track's release (e.g. single, ep, etc).
 releaseyear: int | None
+compositionyear: int | None          # The year that the release was composed.
+Mainly of interest in classical music.
 new: bool                            # The "new"-ness of the track's release.
 genres: list[str]
 labels: list[str]
+catalognumber: str | None
 releaseartists: ArtistMapping          # All release artists: an object with 6 properties, each corresponding to one role. releaseartists.main: list[Artist]      # The Artist object has a `name` property with the artist name. releaseartists.guest: list[Artist]